harshg7/ansible-web-app/readme.md

 # Provision instances and deploy applications.

 This script allows you to launch an instance on Amazon-EC2.
-Running the script automatically provisions machines and installs web application ( nginix used here ) It then changes nginx config to include maintenance mode and restart nginx service.
+- Running the script automatically provisions machines and installs web application ( nginix used here )
+- It then changes nginx config to include maintenance mode and restart nginx service.

 Before running the script , git clone and set the script paths in yml files respectively .

-Before You Start
+# Before You Start

-Create an Amazon EC2 keypair for yourself.
-Make sure that you set the permissions for the private key file to 600 (i.e. only you can read and write it) so that ssh will work.
+- Create an Amazon EC2 keypair for yourself.
+- Make sure that you set the permissions for the private key file to 600 (i.e. only you can read and write it) so that ssh will work.
-Whenever you want to use this script , set the environment variables
+- Whenever you want to use this script , set the environment variables

 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to your Amazon EC2 access key ID and secret access key.
-Created AWS secret key and access key using IAM users and policies.
+- Created AWS secret key and access key using IAM users and policies here.

 These can be obtained from the AWS homepage by clicking Account > Security Credentials > Access Credentials.
 Launching An Instance

-Git clone https://github.com/harshg7/ansible-web-app.git into your local machine Export the environment variables from your machine before you run the script.
+# Git clone https://github.com/harshg7/ansible-web-app.git into your local machine
+Export the environment variables from your machine before you run the script.

-For example:
+# For example:

-export AWS_SECRET_ACCESS_KEY= AaBcDeFg
+- export AWS_SECRET_ACCESS_KEY= AaBcDeFg

-export AWS_ACCESS_KEY_ID= abcd123
+- export AWS_ACCESS_KEY_ID= abcd123

-Running the script
+# Running the script
 Make sure Ansible is installed in your system and initially git clone this repository.
 Git clone gives you three different files:
 1. ansible/instance_creation.yml